TwelveNexus/one-plan/OnePlan.md

 ## 1. Introduction

 <div style="background-color: #F8F8FF; border-left: 4px solid #580F41; padding: 15px; margin-bottom: 20px;">
-  <p><strong style="color: #580F41;">Twelve Nexus</strong> represents the fusion of advanced AI technology with enterprise-grade project management, designed to transform how teams conceptualize, plan, and execute their projects.</p>
+  <p><strong style="color: #580F41;">One Plan</strong> represents the fusion of advanced AI technology with enterprise-grade project management, designed to transform how teams conceptualize, plan, and execute their projects.</p>
 </div>

 ### 1.1 Purpose

-This Software Requirements Specification (SRS) document provides a comprehensive description of the Twelve Nexus AI-Enhanced Project Management Platform.
+This Software Requirements Specification (SRS) document provides a comprehensive description of the One Plan AI-Enhanced Project Management Platform.
 It details the system's functionality, external interfaces, performance requirements, design constraints, and quality attributes, serving as the definitive reference for the development team and stakeholders.

 ### 1.2 Project Scope

-Twelve Nexus is a sophisticated SaaS platform that leverages artificial intelligence to revolutionize the project management process.
+One Plan is a sophisticated SaaS platform that leverages artificial intelligence to revolutionize the project management process.
 The platform features:

 - AI-powered requirement gathering and analysis
 - Intelligent storyboarding with public sharing capabilities